 - Canada – Lebanese Republic Agreement regarding Cooperation on Consular Matters of a Humanitarian Nature

-- Transfer of Offender Treaties: Barbados, Bolivia, Brazil, Cuba, Dominican Republic, Egypt, France, Mexico, Mongolia, Morocco, Peru, Thailand, Thailand (Exchange of notes), Venezuela, United States
+- Transfer of Offender Treaties: Argentina, Barbados, Bolivia, Brazil, Cuba, Dominican Republic, Egypt, France, Mexico, Mongolia, Morocco, Peru, Thailand, Thailand (Exchange of notes), Venezuela, United States

 Canadian laws and regulations

 - Department of Foreign Affairs and International Trade Act